Predictia/AQUA/docs/sphinx/source/adding_data.rst

 Files-based sources
 ^^^^^^^^^^^^^^^^^^^

-Adding files-based sources in AQUA is done with default interface by intake.
+Adding files-based sources in AQUA is done with default interface by ``intake``.
-Files supported can include NetCDF files or other formats as GRIB or Zarr.
+Files supported can include NetCDF files - as the one described in the example below - or other formats as GRIB or Zarr.
 The best way to explain the process is to follow the example of adding some fake dataset.

 Let's imagine we have a dataset called ``yearly_SST`` that consists of the following: